Dr Raphael Bar, BR Consulting, Israel

 Participants will learn how to read and to use the standards for selecting a sampling plan with an understanding of the associated producer and consumer risks.

-Practical examples and exercises (including polling questions) and Q&A sessions on all three days ensure interaction and that all questions are answered.
+Practical examples and exercises (including polling questions) and Q&A sessions on both days ensure interaction and that all questions are answered.

-Sampling by Attributes is a process of inspecting a representative sample of identical product units of product for presence or absence of nonconforming units or nonconformities before accepting or rejecting the whole lot of product.
+Sampling by attributes is a process of inspecting a representative sample of identical product units of product for presence or absence of nonconforming units or nonconformities before accepting or rejecting the whole lot of product.
 Regulatory agencies require a sampling plan that utilizes basic elements of statistical analysis or provide a scientific rationale for taking a representative sample according to the lot size.
-In the light of these regulatory requirements, one may wonder whether the Square Root of N is a statistically valid sampling plan.
+In the light of these regulatory requirements, one may wonder whether the √N rule is a statistically valid sampling plan.

-According to the revised Chapter 6 of EU GMP Guide, the sampling plan used should be appropriately justified and based on a risk management approach.
+According to chapter 6 of the EU GMP Guidelines, the sampling plan used should be appropriately justified and based on a risk management approach.

 Representative samples should be taken and recorded in accordance with approved written procedures.